Ceejay332/Restaurant-Company-Name/README.md

 ## Features

-## • Responsive Layout:
-The menu is centered and scales nicely on different screen sizes.
+• **Responsive Layout**: The menu is centered and scales nicely on different screen sizes.

-## • Menu Sections:
-Separate sections for breakfast, lunch, dinner, or other categories.
+• **Menu Sections**: Separate sections for breakfast, lunch, dinner, or other categories.

-## • Item Display:
-Each menu item has a dish name and price.
+• **Item Display**: Each menu item has a dish name and price.

-## • Images:
-Option to include images for each section.
+• **Images**: Option to include images for each section.

-## • Opening Hours:
-Simple section for business hours.
+• **Opening Hours**: Simple section for business hours.

-## • Contact Links:
-Direct links for WhatsApp, phone calls, and location.
+• **Contact Links**: Direct links for WhatsApp, phone calls, and location.

-## • Custom Styling:
-Easy-to-edit CSS for colors, fonts, and layout.
+• **Custom Styling**: Easy-to-edit CSS for colors, fonts, and layout.

 ## File Structure